zh1peng/ENIGMA_data_curation_codes/send_outreach_emails/README.md

 * search the keywords
 * review the search results and select the appropriate record
 * Add record to the list
 * download full record as csv file
+* see sample wosrecord file

 ## Step 3.
 Organize and review WOS file
 * run `parse.wos` to organize the record
-* review the organized record to exclude already existing member or someone we sent data already
+* review the organized record to exclude already existing member/lab or someone we sent message already
 * put 0 in the "keep" column to indicate not to send the email
+* see sample outreach database file

 ## Step 4.
 Wrap a tailored text for the record